May 24, 2018 (Updated: May 4, 2023)

 CopyPress has some great examples of infographics, viewable to potential customers.
-They have a variety of static and interactive infographics to view and play around with.
-CopyPress is one of many online resources where you can get infographics made for your thriving business.
+With a variety of static and interactive infographics to view and play around with, you can get custom infographics made for your thriving business.

 Dreamstime has a great example of a 3D graphic of a world map.
 Most of the shapes on this infographic are 3D.
 A gloss and glow feature was added to the graphic, making it stand out even more.
 The pie diagrams and globes can be changed to fit with your business colors and design.

 Bigstock is another graphics company that is gaining headway in supplying vector graphics.
 The platform offers flight infographics for those who work in or with the airline industry.
 Airplanes, weather icons, callouts, and other airline-related graphics are found with this set, which would be great to use for an airline or travel infographic.

 For healthcare and medical infographics, check out Depositphotos for some great vectors.
 You can find a heart icon, a man and woman next to a world map, other human organs, a pie chart, and various health related bar graphics (if you’re creating a health-related infographic).
 The bright colors are eye-catching, as well, which will draw viewers to the final infographic and to your business.

 Graphic sets can be used through the website iStockPhoto.
 They can be used on a variety of infographics.
 Many graphics can be modified for tablets, smartphones, and desktop computers.
 Examples of available graphics are world maps, globes, pyramids, pie diagrams, a histogram in 3D, callouts, flags, and labels, just to name a few.